ahmohbati/SecOn/Conference.md

 Our annual Security Onion Conference is hosted in beautiful Augusta GA at Augusta University.

 ### Who should attend Security Onion Conference?
 Users of Security Onion should definitely attend!
-Most talks provide value beyond just Security Onion, so folks generally interested in IDS, NSM, Log Management, Hunting, and Blue Teaming should consider Security Onion Conference as well.
+In addition, most talks provide value beyond just Security Onion, so folks generally interested in IDS, NSM, Log Management, Hunting, and Blue Teaming should consider Security Onion Conference as well.

 ### Social Media
 The Twitter hashtag is #socAugusta: